FROSTR-ORG/igloo-desktop/README.md

 - [ ] Encrypted App State
     <!--
     Generate a random salt number
-    User puts in custom password for a given keyset use @noble/hashes to derive key from password and salt (pbkdf2) use key to encrypt/decrypt key share state in folders in the file system In file save Buff.join([salt, encryptedData])
+    User puts in custom password for a given share use @noble/hashes to derive key from password and salt (pbkdf2) use key to encrypt key share in json file (leave other fields unencrypted) In file save Buff.join([salt, encryptedData])
     In file read, split the data into salt and encryptedData and use the salt with user entered password to derive the key -->